 fanatical right-wing fascism of the "love it or leave it" variety.

-As a moment's contemplation we
+As a moment's

 wondered how one might go about a more meaningful display of loyalty

 toward the underlying values of the Nation, and the United States

 Constitution comes to mind.
 The intelligent and well composed

 government detailed in the Constitution is the only artifact of

 national incorporation having any real meaning, the flag being merely a

 prop for display in warfare.
 The difficulty comes when we try to